justjosias/zang/README.md

 `zig build stereo`: A wind-like filtered noise effect slowly oscillates from side to side.
 (Probably too subtle to be a good stereo demonstration, you might need headphones to even notice it.)

+`zig build curve`: Like `subsong`, but plays a sound defined by smooth curves instead of discrete notes.

 ## Features
 Modules:
+* Curve: renders a curve (array of curve nodes) to a buffer using one of several interpolation functions
 * DC: just a way to paint incoming note frequencies into a buffer
 * Envelope: ADSR (attack, decay, sustain, release) envelope generator
 * Filter: lowpass, highpass, notch, bandpass, including resonance